cesarcruz/ng-directive-test/README.md

 This code is to test a simple AngularJS directive using Karma.

+In the file `app.js` there is the AngularJS module, directive and the test.

+The directive is to replace an element (`<my-test></my-test>`) by a list of `p` element with test names text printed from the scope.
+The template is located in `directive.tpl.html` file.

 ## Install ##

 Install npm packages, i.e. in Ubuntu: